Insight - Is social media a political tool for good or evil?

 That served as a wake-up call to those in authority.
 By allowing millions of citizens to coordinate political action quickly and often without conventional leadership, the new technology is challenging traditional political power structures.

-"We are well beyond being able to consider social media a fad," said Alec Ross, one of the creators of the social media campaign that helped propel Barack Obama to the White House and now senior adviser for innovation to U.S. Secretary of State Hillary Clinton.
+"We are well beyond being able to consider social media a fad," said Alec Ross, one of the creators of technology policy for Barack Obama's 2008 presidential campaign and now senior adviser for innovation to U.S. Secretary of State Hillary Clinton.

 "If you are not open to social media spaces then you are not attuned to the dynamics on the street and you sacrifice both understanding and power."

-Note: (This story is corrected to say Ross helped to form technology policy for Obama 2008 campaign, not social media strategy in the fourth paragraph.)